-The Ontario RTAK II Fixed Blade Knife features 1095 Carbon Steel with a foliage green texture power coating.
+The Ontario RTAK II Fixed Blade Knife features 5160 Steel with a foliage green texture power coating.
 The blade on the RTAK II knife is quite long at 10", giving the RTAK II Knife an overall length of a whopping 16.5" (there's not much you can't do with a survival knife that large).

 The handle is canvas micarta, about 6.5" long, offering a smooth, but strong grip.
 The RTAK II knife also features a lanyard hole on the pommel, offering another option for carry.